 World-class talent developer organizations implement the mechanics and best practices of succession planning, and then expand aspects of the succession process to include all positions.
 This way, all employees receive a rigorous development plan, while the organization can focus strategic energy and resources on the few employees who are the most prepared (at any given time) to take on greater leadership responsibility.

-And by the way, this doesn’t take much money, just the corporate will to make leadership and talent development a top strategic priority.
+And by the way, this doesn’t take much money, just the corporate will to make leadership and career development a top strategic priority.

-The Mechanics of a World-Class Leadership & Talent Development System
+The Mechanics of a World-Class Leadership & Career Development System

 Separate The Processes